Global19-atlassian-net/pbreports/doc/report_specifications.rst

-mapped_readlength_max           Mapped Polymerase Read Length Max  The maximum length of polymerase reads that mapped to the reference sequence mapped_subreadlength_n50        Mapped Subread N50                 50% of full subreads that mapped to the reference sequence are longer than this value mapped_readlength_n50           Mapped Read N50                    50% of polymerase reads that mapped to the reference sequence are longer than this value
+mapped_readlength_max           Mapped Polymerase Read Length Max  The maximum length of polymerase reads that mapped to the reference sequence mapped_subreadlength_n50        Mapped Subread N50                 50% of full subreads that mapped to the reference sequence are longer than this value mapped_readlength_n50           Mapped Read N50                    50% of polymerase reads that mapped to the reference sequence are longer than this value mapped_subread_accuracy_mean    Mapped Subread Mean Accuracy       The mean concordance of subreads that mapped to the reference sequence
 ==============================  =================================  =====================================================================================================================================